duy0611/python-flask-api-demo/README.md

 - should be easier to serialize / descrialize the structure
 - should be easier to filter and select only restaurants that opening now
 - should be eaiser to add validation on class / json data structure
-- don't have to care about specical cases: from the structure, we cna clearly say that the retaurant can be opened/closed many times during the day of if it is closed on next day
+- don't have to care about specical cases: from the structure, we can clearly say that the retaurant can be opened/closed many times during the day of if it is closed on next day
 - no need to deal with "Magic string": form the value we can say what day of week it is
 - should be easier to add validation on open time / close time